fujiwara/awslim/README.md

     # all methods of the service
 ```

-Keys of `services` are AWS service names (`github.com/aws/aws-sdk-go-v2/service/*`), and values are method names of the service client.
+Keys of `services` are AWS service names (`github.com/aws/aws-sdk-go-v2/service/*`), and values are method names of the service client (for example, `s3` is [s3.Client](https://pkg.go.dev/github.com/aws/aws-sdk-go-v2/service/s3#Client)).
 If you don't specify the method names, all methods of the service client are generated.

 To build the client, run the following commands (or simply run `make`):